-You can find a good small town business idea even if you live in a rural community.
-But it will have to be tailored to the potential audience or you won't make the extra income you’re seeking.
+You can find a good small-town business idea even if you live in a rural community.
+But it will have to be tailored to the potential audience to make the extra income you’re seeking.
 And even if the idea is strong, you’ll come across other small-town challenges:

-Difficult to find and retain good employees: A small town obviously has fewer people than a big city resulting in a smaller pool of potential employees.
-Small towns can also struggle to retain young workers as recent high school grads take off to go to university or to find more opportunities in a city.
+Difficulty finding and retaining good employees.
+A small town obviously has fewer people than a big city, resulting in a smaller pool of potential employees.
+Small towns can also struggle to retain young workers as recent high school grads take off to go to college or to find more opportunities in a city.

-Limited access to resources and networking: In a small town you might struggle to find resources that are needed to assist you in starting your small business.
+Limited access to resources and networking.
+In a small town, you might struggle to find resources you need to help you start your small business.
 This can be anything from funding to mentorship opportunities.
-Additionally, living in a small town means that you might be required to drive miles out of your way to attend meetings or networking opportunities.
+Additionally, living in a small town means you might have to drive miles out of your way to attend meetings or networking opportunities.

-Online competition: Depending on what product or service you’re providing, you might encounter online competition.
-For example, if you own a physical clothing store you may find yourself competing with large online retail chains that can deliver their products to their customers’ front door.
+Online competition.
+Depending on the product or service you’re providing, you might encounter online competition.
+For example, if you own a physical clothing store, you may find yourself competing with large online retail chains that can deliver their products to customers’ front doors.

 Small towns and rural areas still need businesses.
-You can serve a rural area by starting your own business that takes advantage of what might otherwise be seen as weaknesses.
-Maybe, for example, you can create a part-time job going to the grocery store for neighbors that can’t (or don’t want to) make the trip.
+You can serve a rural area by starting your own business to take advantage of what might otherwise be seen as a weakness.
+Maybe, for example, you can create a part-time job going to the grocery store for neighbors who can’t (or don’t want to) make the trip.

-You can also do many online jobs from a rural area like being a virtual assistant or helping a company with its social media.
-Be wary of letting wanting to be a business owner lead you into dangerous areas like affiliate or multi-level marketing.
-Not all “jobs” in these areas are scams but be very wary of any company that wants cash up front to “hire” you.
+You can also do many online jobs from a rural area, such as being a virtual assistant or helping a company with its social media.
+Be wary of letting your desire to be a business owner lead you into dangerous areas like affiliate or multi-level marketing.
+Not all “jobs” in these areas are scams, but be very wary of any company that wants cash up front to “hire” you.

 Benefits of making money in a small town

-Face-to-face relationships: You also get the benefit of really getting to know your clients.
-In a big city, you might never meet a customer face-to-face or, if you do, you might not remember them due to the sheer volume of encounters.
+Face-to-face relationships.
+You also get the benefit of really getting to know your clients.
+In a big city, you might never meet a customer face to face, or if you do, you might not remember him or her due to the sheer volume of encounters you have.

 There’s no reason an entrepreneur can’t live in a small town and make a good income.
 Smaller cities still need many of the same services as bigger cities.
-A rural area will, for example, not need as much pet sitting as a big city but it’s likely to still need some.
+A rural area, for example, will not need as much pet sitting or pet grooming service as a big city, but it’s still likely to need some.

 Creative ways to make money in a small town